lumol-org/lumol/doc/src/tutorial/water.md

 ```

 Then comes the bonds and angles definitions.
 These are the interactions used
-between bonded particles (or angles formed by two bonds and dihedrals formed by
+between bonded particles (or angles formed by two bonds and dihedral angles
-three bonds).
+formed by three bonds).

 ```toml
 [[bonds]]